ls1intum/Artemis/docs/user/exercises/modeling.rst

 - **Example Solution**: Example solution of an exercise.
 - **Example Solution Explanation**: Explanation of the example solution.
 - **Example Solution Publication Date**: Date after which the example solution is accessible for students.
-If you leave this field empty, the solution will not be published.
+If you leave this field empty, the solution will only be published to tutors.

     .. figure:: modeling/create-modeling-exercise-form-3.png
               :align: center